Van Gogh in

-During his first period living in The Hague (1869–1873), Vincent had contact with the Haanebeek family, distant relations of his.
-It is likely that he was in love with one of them, Carolina “Caroline” Adolphina Haanebeek (1852–1926).
-His love went unrequited, however, and in 1873 Caroline married Willem Jacob van Stockum (1846–1900).
-Vincent’s brother Theo, in turn, fell in love with Caroline’s sister Jannetje “Annet” Haanebeek; she died in 1875 after an illness, to Theo’s great sorrow.
-Vincent’s friendly feelings for Caroline – in spite of her failure to return his love – are evidenced in several letters he sent her and her husband from London.
-He told them he retained happy memories of evenings with the family at Lange Poten.
+During his first period living in The Hague (1869–1873), Vincent was in contact with the Haanebeek family, distant relatives of his.
+It is likely that he was in love with one of the daughters, Carolina “Caroline” Adolphina Haanebeek (1852–1926).
+His love was unanswered, however, and in 1873 Caroline married Willem Jacob van Stockum (1846–1900).
+Vincent’s brother Theo, in turn, fell in love with Caroline’s sister Jannetje “Annet” Haanebeek; to Theo’s great sorrow, she fell ill and died in 1875.
+Vincent’s warm feelings for Caroline – in spite of her failure to return his love – are evidenced in several letters he sent her and her husband from London.
+He told them he kept happy memories of evenings with the family at Lange Poten.
 While living in London, Vincent advised his brother Theo, who had just moved to The Hague:

-During his second period living in The Hague (27 November 1881–11 September 1883), however, Vincent rarely mentioned the friends who had played such a prominent role during his first stay.
+During his second stay in The Hague (27 November 1881–11 September 1883), however, Vincent rarely mentioned the friends who had played such a prominent role during his first stay.

 F. Leeman en J. Sillevis

 In de voetsporen van Van Gogh